Bphreaker/Swift-Support-Plugin/README.md

 ## Installation

-You can add this plugin directly to your project :
+You can add this plugin directly to your project:

 `cordova plugin add cordova-plugin-add-swift-support --save`

-Or add it as a dependency into your own plugin :
+Or add it as a dependency into your own plugin:

 `<dependency id="cordova-plugin-add-swift-support" version="1.4.0"/>`

+By default, the Swift 3 support is added but the legacy version (2.3) can still be configured as a preference:

+`<preference name="UseLegacySwiftLanguageVersion" value="true" />`

 If needed, add a prefixed Bridging-Header file in your plugin in order to import frameworks (MyPlugin-Bridging-Header.h for instance).
 As an example you can have a look at this [plugin](https://github.com/akofman/cordova-plugin-permissionScope).

 If the `cordova-plugin-add-swift-support` plugin is already installed to your project, then you can add your own Swift plugin as usual, its prefixed Bridging-Header will be automatically found and merged.

 ## License